 The online six week Strengthening Families parenting programme gives a taster of some of the issues and techniques covered in the full 13 week Strengthening Families, Strengthening Communities programme.

-The programme focuses on the challenges faced by parents of under 5s.
-Weekly facilitated online discussions ensure that parents can cover experiential elements of the SFSC programme, and give opportunities to share the challenges and successes that they have undergone in parenting.
+We offer three programmes each based on a different age group: birth to 6; 7-11, and 12 years upwards.
+The individual learning sessions run alongside weekly facilitated online discussions ensure that parents can cover experiential elements of the SFSC programme, and give opportunities to share the challenges and successes that they have undergone in parenting.

 The online programme is not a replacement for the SFSC programme, but is instead meant as an introduction to the parenting techniques from the 13 week programme.
 It may be suitable for parents who have struggled to attend more traditional parenting programmes, due to work, study, or distance from programme venues.
 The online course might also suit parents who lack the confidence to join a face-to-face group.
 The course costs £100.

 To find out more and register for the online course please click here.Show less

 The Strengthening Families, Strengthening Communities programme is structured into five component areas.
 Information from the different component areas is integrated throughout the 13 sessions of the curriculum.